Blepharoplasty Sydney —

 Simple Sedation or General

-Blepharoplasty is the medical term for eyelid surgery.
-It removes excess skin, fat, and or muscle from the upper eyelids, lower eyelids, or both.
-Incisions are placed in natural eyelid creases so any scars are usually concealed by the folds around the eyes.
+Blepharoplasty is the medical name for eyelid surgery.
+It removes excess skin, and where indicated a small amount of fat or muscle, from the upper eyelids, lower eyelids, or both.
+The incisions are placed inside the natural creases of the eyelid, so any scar usually sits hidden in the fold once the wound has healed.

 Gallery